 What is the limitation period in Australia?

-In Australian, the statute of limitation for a debt can vary depending on the type of debt and the jurisdiction.
+In Australia, the statute of limitation for a debt can vary depending on the type of debt and the jurisdiction.
 For this article, we will consider the most common type of debt which is a simple contract debt.
 This is because it is the most common form of debt which typically arises.

 The limitation periods in the below table applies to unsecured personal loans and credit cards (referred to as simple contracts) and also for debts following a Court Judgement.